 Special Controls of the points on signals to be shown

 b) Point Set and Detected N or R.

 - All the track circuits shown in this box are required to clear before the signal can clear.
 Track circuit should be listed in a logical format, e.g. line of route, overlap, foul, and flank protection track circuits.

 - This should list the track circuits that are required to be occupied.
 Where required, the minimum time the track must be occupied should also be stated.
 The temporary approach control track should be listed here. ($7)

 e) Signal Alight

-- This should show the exit signal, limit of shunt signal, Banner repeating signal etc. which is required to be proved alight as required.
+- This should show the exit signal, the limit of shunt signal, Banner repeating signal, etc. which is required to be proved alight as required.
 An entry qualified by $50 indicates that this proving also includes TPWS operating correctly when the signal is on.

 f) Track Circuit Occupied for $40 to Inhibit Replacement